hyprwm/hyprland-wiki/pages/Getting Started/Installation.md

 hyprland - binary x86 tagged release
 ```

-If you decide to use the `git` version, you can use the [Chaotic Aur](https://aur.chaotic.cx/) to get pre-build binaries,
+If you decide to use the `git` version, you can use the [Chaotic Aur](https://aur.chaotic.cx/) to get pre-built binaries.
-and easy downgrading with [downgrade](https://github.com/archlinux-downgrade/downgrade) in case something breaks.

 {{% /details %}}